thinktandem/isna-vuepress/src/faq/patient-centered/README.md

 # What does ISNA recommend for children with intersex?

-<p>After years of consultation with people with intersex conditions, their parents, their healthcare providers, and others, the following <a href="/compare">Patient-Centered Model</a> is what <span class="caps">ISNA</span> recommends.  </p>
+After years of consultation with people with intersex conditions, their parents, their healthcare providers, and others, the following <a href="/compare">Patient-Centered Model</a> is what <span class="caps">ISNA</span> recommends.

 <ul>
 	<li>Children with intersex, parents of those children, and adults with intersex should be treated in an open, shame-free, supportive, and honest way.
 They should consistently be told the truth (this includes providers being honest about uncertainty), and should be given copies of medical records as soon and as often as they ask for them.</li>